nrfconnect/sdk-nrf/doc/nrf/protocols/bt/ble/index.rst

 SoftDevice Controller
 *********************

-The :ref:`SoftDevice Controller <nrfxlib:softdevice_controller>` is designed for nRF52 and nRF53 Series devices.
-It provides the same implementation of the Link Layer that is available as part of Nordic Semiconductor's SoftDevices.
+The :ref:`SoftDevice Controller <nrfxlib:softdevice_controller>` provides the same implementation of the Link Layer that is available as part of Nordic Semiconductor's SoftDevices.
 The SoftDevice Controller is developed, tested, and supported by Nordic Semiconductor.

 The SoftDevice Controller is distributed as a set of precompiled, linkable libraries that can be found in the `sdk-nrfxlib`_ repository.